ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/02-immutable.md

 [Slide 22]

-I have outlined here how many character copies have occured and how many memory locations have been created.
+I have outlined here how many character copies have occurred and how many memory locations have been created.

 [Slide 23-24]

 We can generalize this to the following.
 You don't need to worry about determining these equations!
-I caluculated them to show you the gravity of using plain strings.
+I calculated them to show you the gravity of using plain strings.
 While it doesn't seem cumbersome for smaller strings and thus fewer iterations, it really adds up.
 For a string with one million characters, that would be one million one memory addresses filled and five hundred billion five hundred thousand total character copies.
 While modern coding languages will do periodic clean up routines and try to optimize this behavior, we need to be mindful of the way we implement strings.
 Even though it seems bleak, there is an alternative that we will discuss in the next section that offers considerable improvements.